Women's Outdoor Retreat

 SAILING - Nothing can match the experience of enjoying some of South Carolina’s lakes from the deck of a sailboat.
 You will learn the mechanics of what it takes to rig and pilot a large boat and then test your skills, and those of your classmates, on Lake Thurmond. ***this is a double class***

-SKEET SHOOTING & FIREARMS SAFETY - Learn how to safely handle a firearm and polish your hand-eye coordination and quick reflexes when you take aim at clay “pigeons.” ***an additional materials fee will be collected at check-in***
+SKEET SHOOTING & FIREARMS SAFETY ($$) - Learn how to safely handle a firearm and polish your hand-eye coordination and quick reflexes when you take aim at clay “pigeons.”

 TENNIS - This sport has maintained tremendous popularity for many years.
 Your instructor will teach you the basic strokes, volleys and serves.

-WALK ON THE WILD SIDE - Come along with a naturalist on an exploration of the park as he interprets the great diversity of wildlife and other natural features.
+WALK ON THE WILD SIDE - Come along with a naturalist on an exploration of the park as she interprets the great diversity of wildlife and other natural features.

 YOGA - This practice will invite a quieting of the mind while also exercising the body with postures that encourage strength, stretching and letting go of tension.
 For all levels of yoga practice (no experience necessary).